Borea-Analytics/borea/README.md

 1. **Don't run Borea without SSL/TLS.
 Ever.**
 Borea must be run using HTTPS or it will fail and your user data will be at risk.

-2. **Make sure your firewall rules allow access to the port that Borea is running on** If you cannot access your dashboard through port 8000 or your specified port, this is usually a firewall issue.
+2. **Make sure your machine's firewall rules allow access to the port that Borea is running on** If you cannot access your dashboard through port 8000 or your specified port, this is usually a firewall issue.
 To solve it, run:
 `sudo ufw allow <PORT> && sudo ufw reload`
 Then check to make sure the changes were applied and you should be able to acces the port: